-In the Lab, an understanding of inhibiting factors of a more intensive and broader use of open approaches in science will be developed and solutions to reduce them will be developed.
-The findings will be used to derive strategic recommendations for science institutions and to support them in implementing strategies.
+In the Lab, an understanding of inhibiting factors of a more intensive and broader use of open approaches in science was developed and solutions to reduce them.
+The findings were used to derive strategic recommendations for science institutions and to support them in implementing strategies.

 - User-centered solutions for scaling open approaches in science institutions are known and implemented.

 - Open pioneers are visible, experience appreciation and support in their institutions.

 - Knowledge, techniques, ways of working, and experiences from open pilot projects are systematically recorded, evaluated, and scaled where useful and possible.